aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   })
 ```

 Now, *AuthGuardService* is available in the *Tabs* module.
-We will later use the service to disable 'Todo List' tab for the unauthenticated users.
+This update will disable 'Todo List' tab for the unauthenticated users.

-### Add Global Shim
+### Required Updates for Dependencies

+**Angular 6**

 Angular 6 has removed a shim for the global object used by many NPM modules, including some dependencies for Amplify.
-To accommodate for this change, add the following to your application's <HEAD> tag in *src/index.html*:
+To accommodate for this change, add the following to your application's <head> tag in *src/index.html*:

 ```html
 <script>